-Korea is a dating nation and they have mastered holidays and quirky ways for young couples to enjoy dating.
+Dating culture in Korea is a real thing, they have mastered holidays and quirky ways for young couples to enjoy dating.
 See some of the fun activities to enjoy while dating or spending time with your lover in the ROK.

-A lot of Koreans live with their parents until marriage, therefore they have to sneak around for some one on one intimate time in Love Motels.
+It’s pretty customary for Koreans to live with their parents until marriage, which means when dating, they have to plan around for some one-on-one intimate time in Love Motels.
 Love Motels are often rented by the hour (or the entire night) and are fairly inexpensive.

 We have actually stayed in a few love motels during our travels in Korea.
 They were cheap, clean, and oftentimes really nice!
 Sometimes they give you a little ‘bonus’ toiletry pack with condoms and toothbrushes.
 They really got your back.